Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Introduction

 \section{Introduction}

+Models of curves are invaluable objects which can be used to deduce a large amount of arithmetic information about the curve more easily than would otherwise be possible.
+In this paper we study hyperelliptic curves , giving a description of their minimal strict normal crossings (SNC) models using \textit{cluster pictures}, a relatively new innovation which have already proved advantageous in studying the arithmetic of hyperelliptic curves.
+In particular, cluster pictures have been used to calculate semistable models, conductors, minimal discriminants and Galois representations in \cite{DDMM18}, Tamagawa numbers in \cite{Bet18}, root numbers in \cite{Bis19} and differentials in \cite{Kun19}.

 Let $K$ be a field complete with respect to a discrete valuation $v_K$, with algebraically closed residue field $k$ of characteristic $p > 2$.
-In this paper we study hyperelliptic curves $C/K$ with genus $g=g(C)$\footnote{Unless explicitly mentioned otherwise, we assume $g\geq 2$ throughout the paper.}, where $C$ is given by Weierstrass equation $y^2 = f(x).$ We write $\Rcal$ for the set of roots of $f(x)$ in the algebraic closure $\Kbar$ of $K$ and $c_f$ for the leading coefficient of $f$, so
+Let $C/K$ be a hyperelliptic curve given by Weierstrass equation $y^2 = f(x),$ with genus $g=g(C)$\footnote{Unless explicitly mentioned otherwise, we assume $g\geq 2$ throughout the paper.}.
+We write $\Rcal$ for the set of roots of $f(x)$ in the algebraic closure $\Kbar$ of $K$ and $c_f$ for the leading coefficient of $f$, so

 and $|\Rcal|\in\{2g+1, 2g+2\}$.
 Following \cite{DDMM18} we associate to $C$ a cluster picture, defined by the combinatorics of the root configuration of $f$.
-Cluster pictures are a relatively new innovation which have already proved invaluable in studying the arithmetic of hyperelliptic curves: for example, in calculating semistable models, conductors, minimal discriminants and Galois representations in \cite{DDMM18}, Tamagawa numbers in \cite{Bet18}, root numbers in \cite{Bis19} and differentials in \cite{Kun19}.